 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Extensions: Requests for extensions must be made electronically according to Law School policy.
-Extensions will be granted only for unexpected illness, hardship or on compassionate grounds in accordance with University Policy.
-Work commitments, travel, holidays, or sporting engagements are not unexpected circumstances.
+Any requests for extensions must be made electronically according to Law School policy.
+Extensions will be granted only for unexpected illness, hardship or on compassionate grounds in accordance with University policy.
+Work commitments, travel, holidays or sporting engagements are not unexpected circumstances.

 Grades for your performance in this course will be awarded in accordance with the following scheme: